 - Never use the PARK position as a substitute for the parking brake.
 Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not completely in PARK.
-Check by trying to move the shift lever rearward (with the brake pedal released), after you have placed it in PARK.
-Make sure the transmission is in PARK before leaving the vehicle. - It is dangerous to move the shift lever out of PARK or NEUTRAL if the engine speed is higher than idle speed.
+Check by trying to move the shift lever out of park (with the brake pedal released).
+Make sure the transmission is in PARK before leaving the vehicle. - It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
 If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
-Only shift

-- into gear when the engine is idling normally and when your foot is firmly pressing the brake pedal. - Unintended movement of a vehicle could injure those in or near the vehicle.
+Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal.

+- Unintended movement of a vehicle could injure those in or near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
 Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and remove the ignition key.
-Once the ignition key is removed, the shift lever is locked in the PARK position, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle.
-Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Once the ignition key is removed, the shift lever is locked in the PARK position, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the ignition key and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-Do not leave the key in or near the vehicle.
+• Do not leave the key fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle.

-- Before moving the shift lever out of PARK, you must turn the ignition switch from the LOCK/OFF position to the ON/RUN position, and also press the brake pedal.
+- Before moving the shift lever out of PARK, you must cycle the ignition switch from the OFF position to the ON/RUN position, and also press the brake pedal.
 Otherwise, damage to the shift lever could result. - DO NOT race the engine when shifting from PARK or NEUTRAL into another gear range, as this can damage the drivetrain.